hyperos/hyperos.github.io/readme.md

 - don't sacrifice performance (e.g. don't run in virtualbox, instead use fast kernel level hypervisors)
 - no large dependencies, making it fast to install and run (e.g. no virtualbox)
 - unix philosophy: be composable by focusing on one thing: removing software dependency conflict issues
-- use alongside [dat](http://dat-data.com) (also built on hyperfs) to version code and data together